aw-emberex/ActivityModuleTest/README.txt

 Once the new release has been published to Nexus, it can be deployed on any Covalent host.

-Within the Covalent project itself, use the following Ant target:
+Within the CengageNOW project itself, use the following Ant target:
     ant install-module -DmoduleId=cam
 This will fetch the latest version of the module.